RFID CARD FAQ's

 How does Perfect North Slopes know my RFID media card belongs to me?

 Perfect North Slopes has a photo associated with our season passholders and passholder information.
 This photo displays at the lift each time you pass through the Axess gates, so don’t let other people use your media card because YOU will be the one who loses your access privileges.

 Where should I carry my RFID media card?

-For most people, you should carry your RFID media card in a jacket pocket on the left hand side of your body.
+For most people, you should carry your RFID media card in a jacket pocket.
 Taller or shorter people may want to wear their RFID media card a little lower or higher, so that it passes between the reader panels at each gate.
 Be sure to keep your RFID media card in a pocket by itself, separate from any metallic or foil items that disrupt readability, such as cell phones, loose change, etc. Please note, you should not carry multiple Perfect North Slopes RFID media cards or RFID media cards from other resorts as this affects their readability and may cause the wrong ticket or pass to be read.